jgnewman/hart/README.md

 Subapps are also highly customizable via a `settings` object passed in as a second argument to `subapp`.
 Here are your available options:

-- `compareProps`: A custom function for determining whether or not props have changed.
-Defaults to basic shallow comparison.
 - `init`: An initial value to be passed to your reducer.
 Defaults to `null`.
 - `options`: An app options object as described above.
 Defaults to `{ id: id + "-subapp" }`.
 - `reducer`: A function for generating new state from an update value.
 Defaults to `change => ({ current: change })`.